VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 #### Configure lua language server

-If you installed the language server for lua you are probably getting a lots of warnings, most of them should be about the global variable `vim`.
+If you installed the language server for lua you are probably getting lots of warnings, most of them should be about the global variable `vim`.
 That is a Neovim specific variable, the lua language server doesn't know anything about it.
 There are a couple of ways we can fix this.

 * Workspace specific config

-We can add the following config to the `.luarc.json` file located in our Neovim config folder.
+We can create a file called `.luarc.json` file in our Neovim config folder, and then add this.

 ```json
 {